-Pre-operations funding are provided for nursing home services that is provided to the Group to facilitate the ramping up of new nursing home operations.
+Pre-operations funding are provided for nursing home services to facilitate the Group in ramping up of new nursing home operations.

-Rent concessions were given by the lessors to the Group arising from the Rental Relief Framework which came into force on 31 July 2020 through the Amendment Act and the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020, with the objective to help alleviate costs for businesses.
+Rent concessions were given by the lessors to the Group arising from the Rental Relief Framework which came into force on 31 July 2021 through the Amendment Act and the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2021, with the objective to help alleviate costs for businesses.
 It allowed the Group to be relieved of lease payments during the period of the rent concession.